isabella232/debian-9-nginx-php-phpmyadmin-mariadb-10/README.md

-# MariaDB 5 with phpMyAdmin on Ubuntu 16.04 LTS (Xenial Xerus)
+# MariaDB 5 with phpMyAdmin on debian 9

 This image provides a common MariaDB database server.
 The intent is for the data itself to be stored in persistent storage wihch is then mounted in to this image at `/var/lib/mysql`